Tiered Deployments

 Plan User Access Control

-Grant users access to match the purpose of your scanning tier and reporting tier instances.
+Consider the following account structure when granting users access to match the purpose of your scanning tier and reporting tier instances.

 Create accounts for:

-• Technical users who need to configure administrative settings on the instance
+• Technical users who need to configure administrative settings on the instance.

-• Technical users who need to configure and run scans
+• Technical users who need to configure and run scans.

 Create accounts for: